Q&A - Digital or FM

 Public service radio is financed by household licensing or taxes.
 Commercial radio is paid by the consumers via the advertisement costs on products and services.
 In contrary to public service and commercial radio community radio stations in most countries will have to fund with own means for any on-air broadcasting.

 “Net neutrality” is an issue regarding Internet access.
-However, also for a multiplex system as DAB/DAB+ a third party will always be the operator of the transmission system and thus a gatekeeper being able to control access and set prices.
+However, also for a multiplex system as DAB/DAB+ a third party will always be the operator of the transmission system and thus a gatekeeper being able to control access and set distribution prices.

-24. Will DAB be less costly to use?
+26. Will DAB be less costly to use?

-DAB + is cost effective if all the channels are exploited, but there are significant additional costs to administer and operate a program production for new channels (studio technology, personnel and royalties for music, etc).
+DAB+ is cost effective if all the channels are exploited, but there are significant additional costs to administer and operate a program production for new channels (studio technology, personnel and royalties for music, etc).

 There are no studies indicating any need for more public service channels.
 Nor has the commercial radio interests been able to prove that more channels can increase profits.
 On the contrary more channel available will probably strengthen commercial oligopolies by increasing control of the wireless space.
 Small operators will not have the resources to join the complex DAB-structure.

-25. Why is DAB detrimental for local radio and community radio?
+27. Why is DAB detrimental for local radio and community radio?

 The Swedish public service commission has in its report noted that DAB is not appropriate for local radio and believes that FM cannot be turned off until a solution for community radio is found.
 Similar conclusions have been reached in Denmark, Norway and the UK.